 What We Do

-The Hincks-Dellcrest Centre is built on the collective history of two extraordinary children’s mental health centres – the C.M.
-Hincks Treatment Centre and the Dellcrest Children’s Centre.
-In 1998, the two centres amalgamated to form The Hincks-Dellcrest Centre.
-We are a leading edge, non-profit children’s mental health centre offering a comprehensive range of innovative mental health services to infants, children, youth, and their families.
-Our vision is to bring hope, optimism, and possibilities to the children and families we serve.
+The Hincks-Dellcrest Centre builds on the collective history of two extraordinary children’s mental health centres – the C.M.
+Hincks Treatment Centre, whose origins date back to the early 1950’s and the Dellcrest Children’s Centre, which opened in 1960.
+In 1998, the two centres amalgamated to form The Hincks-Dellcrest Centre, a leading edge, non-profit children’s mental health centre offering a comprehensive range of innovative mental health services for infants, children, youth and their families.

-Tailored to each child’s needs, treatment at The Hincks-Dellcrest Centre may involve psychiatrists, psychologists, social workers, child and youth workers, or early childhood educators.
-We also work directly in the community, offering prevention and early intervention programs in the local neighbourhoods of the children and families we serve.
+Treatment is tailored to each child’s needs and may involve medical health experts, psychiatrists, psychologists, social workers, child and youth workers, and early childhood educators.
+Prevention and early intervention programs are offered in a number of different Toronto neighbourhoods.

 We Train and Educate

-A community affiliate of the University of Toronto's Faculty of Medicine (Department of Psychiatry) and Factor-Inwentash Faculty of Social Work, The Hincks-Dellcrest Centre has a long tradition of preparing the next generation of mental health professionals for careers in child and youth work, nursing, psychiatry, psychology, social work, and early childhood education.
+As a community affiliate of the University of Toronto's Faculty of Medicine (Department of Psychiatry) and Factor-Inwentash Faculty of Social Work, the Centre has a long tradition of preparing the next generation of mental health professionals for careers in child and youth work, nursing, psychiatry, psychology, social work, and early childhood education.

-The Hincks-Dellcrest Centre - Gail Appel Institute is dedicated to helping develop the body of knowledge in the field of child, youth, and family mental health.
-We train and educate more than 3,000 mental health and human services clinicians and managers each year, preparing them to become expert community practitioners and future leaders.
+Our educational affiliate, The Gail Appel Institute, is dedicated to helping develop the body of knowledge in the field of child, youth, and family mental health.
+We provide clinical training and ongoing professional development for more than 3,000 mental health practitioners and human services providers and managers each year, preparing them to become expert community practitioners and future leaders.

 We Research and Evaluate